-Letter Grade Grade Remarks

-Points

-A+ (Outstanding) 10

-A (Very Good) 10 Letter grades A+ to F and I are given only in the

-A(-) 9 regular courses.

-B (Good) 8 This grading scheme is effectively A to F; A+ is only

-B(-) 7 to recognize excellent performers in a course - it has

-C (Satisfactory) 6 same points as A.

-C(-) 5

-D (Marginal) 4

-F (Fail) 2 F Grade is not counted in the calculation of CGPA,

-however, it is counted in the calculation of SGPA.

-I (Incomplete) Nil Incomplete (I grade) must be converted to one of

-the letter grades (A to F) as per the academic

-calendar

-W(Withdrawn) Nil "W" grade shall be printed in the transcript of the students who do 'Late Drop' S (Satisfactory) Nil S and X are grades for only certain kinds of courses X (Unsatisfactory) Nil like Audit course.
+Letter Grade Grade Remarks Points A+ (Outstanding) 10 A (Very Good) 10 Letter grades A+ to F and I are given only in the A(-) 9 regular courses.
+B (Good) 8 This grading scheme is effectively A to F. A+ grade B(-) 7 is only to recognize excellent performers in a C (Satisfactory) 6 course, though it has the same grade points as an A C(-) 5 grade.
+D (Marginal) 4 F (Fail) 2 F Grade is not counted in the calculation of CGPA, however, it is counted in the calculation of SGPA.
+I (Incomplete) Nil Incomplete (I grade) must be converted to one of the letter grades (A to F) as per the academic calendar W(Withdrawn) Nil "W" grade shall be printed in the transcript of the students who do 'Late Drop' S (Satisfactory) Nil S and X are grades for only certain kinds of courses X (Unsatisfactory) Nil like Audit course.
 They are not incorporated in SGPA/CGPA calculation.

-- (2) In the academic courses, the final grades awarded are A to F (A+ is a grade with same points as A, and is there to honor excellence). - (3) An I (Incomplete) grade may be awarded in cases when all the requirements for a course are not met by the student at the time of submission of grades, and essentially reflects an "incomplete" status in the course.
-This grade must be converted to a regular letter grade (A+ to F) before the registration date of the next semester.
-For courses other than project / independent study, I is meant primarily for medical reasons.
-All unconverted I grades get automatically converted to F after the grade conversion deadline. - (4) In certain courses, such as self-growth and community service courses, only S or X grade is awarded. - (5) The F and X grades are "fail" grades and the student shall be required to repeat the course.
-If the course is a compulsory course, the same course shall be repeated in another semester/summer when the course is offered.
-In the case of an elective/optional course, the student can replace the course by another elective course. - (6) For at most one compulsory course, after getting an F twice in the course, a student may be allowed to replace it by an elective course with the permission from DOAA. - (7) An F and X grade obtained in any course shall be reflected in the grade sheet.
-However when the course is replaced or repeated, the new grade will be used for computation of the CGPA.
-'F' grade shall not be counted in the calculation of CGPA, however, it is counted in the calculation of SGPA.
+- (2) In the academic courses, the final grades awarded are A to F (A+ is a grade with same points as A, and is there to honor excellence). - (3) An I (Incomplete) grade may be awarded in cases when all the requirements for a course are not met by the student at the time of submission of grades and it essentially reflects as an "incomplete" status in the Evaluation Resource Planning (ERP) system.
+For all courses including project-based courses, this grade must be converted to a regular grade within one month of the end of the current term (i.e., the moderation date).
+For courses other than project / independent study, incomplete grade "I" is meant primarily for medical reasons.
+All unconverted "I" grades are automatically converted to F grade after the grade conversion deadline, which is one month after the moderation date. - (4) In certain courses, such as Online Courses (OC, Self-Growth (SG and Community Work (CW courses, only S or X grade is awarded. - (5) The F and X grades are "fail" grades and the student shall be required to repeat the course.
+If the course is a compulsory course, the student shall repeat the same course in another semester/summer when the course is offered.
+In the case of an elective/optional course, the student can replace the course by another elective course.

+- (6) For at most one compulsory (core) course, after getting an F twice in the course, a student may be allowed to replace it by an elective course of the respective discipline with the prior approval from DOAA. - (7) An F and X grade obtained in any course shall be reflected in the grade sheet.
+However, when the course is replaced or repeated, the new grade will be used for computation of the CGPA.
+The pass grade for the respective course will count towards the SGPA of the semester in which the course is passed and not in the semester where 'F' grade was awarded.
+'F' grade shall not be counted in the calculation of CGPA, although it is counted in the calculation of SGPA.